pbosetti/mm_gps_c/README.md

 ## Notes
 There are other drivers around, but this driver aims primarily at computational efficiency, using C unions and structures for parsing the binary packets in place rather than recursively, one-byte-at-a-time as in other solutions.

+## Platforms
+Tested and working on OS X, Debian, and Raspbian (Raspberry PI).

 ## Compiling
 The repo contains a Xcode project.
 On other platforms, you can use Cmake and create the build target according to your preferred development environment (including Xcode!):